learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 The third axiom is fairly ad hoc, and you will basically have to deduce from the context whether individual events are independent.
 It is fairly straightforward, however, that people cannot be inhabitants of two continents at the same time, so for now, we will assume that we're good for axiom three.

 However, we can use the numpy array `continents` to verify if axiom 1 and 2 are fulfilled.
-Create a function "axioms" that returns the message "We're good!" if both axiom 1 and 2 are fulfilled, and "Not quite!" if that's not the case.
+Create a function `check_axioms` with a single input, `sample_space`, that returns the message "We're good!" if both axiom 1 and 2 are fulfilled, and "Not quite!" if that's not the case.

 ```python